DIY Record Player Stand: $10 Chair Upcycle

 I covered plywood edges with walnut banding.

-I ironed it on, and trimmed the excess with edge trimmer.
+Use an iron and trim the excess with an edge trimmer.

 It was time-consuming but gave a polished, pro finish.